7 High Protein Veggies for Maximum Gainz

 Containing a decent amount of fiber, peas are a great protein packed vegetable to add to your diet on a high-carb day.

-Packing approximately 5 grams of protein per ounce, pumpkin seeds can be roasted, seasoned and put into plastic bags as tasty snack when you get that mid-day craving.
+Packing approximately 5 grams of protein per ounce, pumpkin seeds can be roasted, seasoned and put into plastic bags as a tasty snack when you get that mid-day craving.
 Throw away the chips and start munching on these small, high protein bites.

 #6 - AsparagusMy personal favorite of all nutrient rich vegetables, one cup of asparagus contains approximately 5 grams of protein per serving.
 Asparagus also provides a great amount of potassium and is one of the top plant sources for Vitamin K.

-The reason this protein-packed vegetable is one of my favorites is because it's also a natural diuretic.
+The reason this protein-packed vegetable is one of my favorites is that it's also a natural diuretic.
 Depending on your goals, asparagus is going to help you get slimmer while helping you reach your daily protein intake.

 #7 - BroccoliAh, the broccoli.
 Every bodybuilder and physique fanatic's go-to vegetable source.
 Why?
 Because broccoli is a fat-free, micronutrient-packed vegetable that can be paired with any meal with ease.